iridl/x24-vector/fbfmaproom/README.md

 conda create -n fbfmaproom2 --file conda-linux-64.lock
 ```

-(substituting osx or win for linux as appropriate)
+(substituting conda-osx-64.lock or conda-win-64.lock appropriate)

-You don't need to install conda-lock for this.
+Do not use conda-lock for this.

 Note that the command is `conda create`, not `conda env create`.
 Both exist, and they're different :-(